Learn English Free

 Don't click on any links.
 Always go to a website yourself through your browser.

 Don't open any attachments.

 - Do NOT respond to the original email.
-That will only confirm your mail address and you may receive further attacks.
+That will only confirm your mail address.

 On the bright side you can learn a new word

 Phishing is a practice used by con-artists (scum of the earth) on the internet to steal someone's bank account or credit card number or other personal information.
 They accomplish this by sending fake emails which may claim to be from Ebay, Microsoft, your internet service provider, some other legitimate website (like mine), your bank or even a law enforcement agency.

 The term "phish" was first coined in the mid 1990s by crackers attempting to steal America Online (AOL) accounts.
 An attacker would pose as an AOL staff member and send an instant message to a potential victim.
 The message would ask the victim to reveal his or her password, for instance to "verify your account" or to "confirm billing information."
 Once the victim gave over the password, the attacker could access the victim's account and use it for criminal purposes, such as spamming (the act of sending unsolicited electronic messages in bulk).

 "Phishing" is sometimes said to stand for password fishing.
 Some theories accredit the term "phishing" to originate from the name "Brien Phish," who was the first to allegedly use psychological techniques to steal credit card numbers in the 1980s.
 Others believe that "Brien Phish" was not a real person but a fictional character used by scammers to identify each other.

 What is hotlinking?

 Every image that is displayed on my pages is uploaded from my own web space.
 However, it has come to my attention that some people are displaying images directly from my web site onto theirs.